Semaphore (programming): Semantics and implementation

-The value of the semaphore S is the number of units of the resource that are currently available.
+The value of the semaphore S represents the number of units of available resource units when non-negative.
+In some implementations, negative values indicate the number of processes waiting for the resource.
 The P operation wastes time or sleeps until a resource protected by the semaphore becomes available, at which time the resource is immediately claimed.
 The V operation is the inverse: it makes a resource available again after the process has finished using it.

 One important property of semaphore S is that its value cannot be changed except by using the V and P operations.

 A simple way to understand wait (P) and signal (V) operations is: